andre-st/dotfiles/README.md

 illustration demands.
 I'm not a PC-gamer, video cutter, trader or NOC/SOC operator.

-Volkerding's Slackware Linux has been my main operating system for over 15 years (after Windows and DOS).
+Volkerding's Slackware Linux has been my main operating system for over 15 years (after Windows and DOS in the 90s/00s).
 It allows for a very customizable scope of installation and I install it relatively lightly.
 The distribution follows a [KISS](https://en.wikipedia.org/wiki/KISS_principle) philosophy—not
 that GUI helper tools hide everything